 There is no such thing as an “everyone bow”.
-The perfect bow for you comes down to many factors such as your experience, arm length, strength, and size.
-Finding a bow that is just right for you can make a world of a difference.
+The perfect compound bow for you comes down to many factors such as your experience, arm length, strength, and size.

 This is a guide to help you narrow down your options and give you an idea of what to look for and what compound bow will be the best selection for your money, experience, size and purpose.

 - 2. Best Compound Bows for the Money

 - 3. Best Overall – Top Rated For Target Shooting and Hunting